 2006-S DCAM Dime Value

-The 2006-S clad DCAM Dime was struck only as a proof coin.
-It never entered circulation.
-Mintage reached over 2 million pieces, nearly double the silver version.
-This means it was positioned as an “accessible collectible” rather than a rarity from the start.
+The 2006-S clad proof dime was struck only at San Francisco and never entered circulation.
+Its mintage reached over 2 million pieces — nearly double that of the silver version — positioning it as an accessible collectible from the start.

 2006-S DCAM Dime Price/Grade Chart